nshkrdotcom/perimeter/docs/PERIMETER_gem_0001.md

 [![Hex.pm](https://img.shields.io/hexpm/v/perimeter.svg)](https://hex.pm/packages/perimeter)
 [![CI](https://github.com/your-org/perimeter/actions/workflows/ci.yml/badge.svg)](https://github.com/your-org/perimeter/actions/workflows/ci.yml)

-**A library for defining and enforcing explicit type contracts at your Elixir application's boundaries.**
+**A library for defining and enforcing explicit type contracts at your Elixir application's perimeters.**

 Perimeter allows you to embrace Elixir's dynamic nature and metaprogramming power while providing strong, runtime guarantees where they matter most: at the edge of your system.

-It is the public implementation of the **"Defensive Boundary / Offensive Interior"** pattern, designed to solve the challenges of type safety in complex, metaprogramming-heavy frameworks.
+It is the public implementation of the **"Defensive Perimeter / Offensive Interior"** pattern, designed to solve the challenges of type safety in complex, metaprogramming-heavy frameworks.

 ## Key Features

 *   **Declarative Contracts:** Define the "shape" of your data using a simple, powerful `defcontract` DSL.
-*   **Boundary Guards:** Enforce contracts at function boundaries with a single `@guard` attribute.
+*   **Perimeter Guards:** Enforce contracts at function perimeters with a single `@guard` attribute.
 *   **Gradual Enforcement:** Start with logging (`:log`), move to warnings (`:warn`), and finally to strict enforcement (`:strict`), allowing for safe, incremental adoption in existing codebases.
 *   **Structured Errors:** Get detailed, structured error information on contract violations.
 *   **Anti-Pattern Avoidance:** Encourages best practices and helps eliminate common Elixir anti-patterns.